carpentries/instructor-training/episodes/08-motivation.md

 positive behavior to cope with difficulties.
 Part of this reframing can be modeled by instructors emphasizing that they are also lifelong learners and by admitting the limits of their knowledge.
 Emphasizing that one's cohort is a powerful source of help is important to establishing a positive learning community.

+# Graveyard (delete)

+Establishing a safe space for learning is a combination of many factors:

++ *Presenting the instructor as a learner*.
+Admitting that you don't know everything is part of showing that it is acceptable to make mistakes, and encouraging a growth mindset in learners (we'll talk much more about growth mindset in [a later lesson]({{ page.root }}/09-mindset/)).
+Using [participatory live coding]({{ page.root }}/14-live/), our chosen method for teaching concepts, is very useful for this reason.
+It is common to make errors while coding.
+When handled transparently, these errors can be very instructive for novice learners.
++ *Establishing norms for interaction*.
+This can be done by having, discussing, and enforcing a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) or by having rules of interaction such as ensuring turn taking in discussions, possibly by passing around a talking stick, or by encouraging quieter people to contribute.
++ *Encouraging learners to learn from each other*.
+Acknowledge that some of the material can be difficult and that they will learn more working together.
+Asking more advanced learners to help beginner learners is a good way to maximize learning for both.
++ *Acknowledging when learners are confused.* Understanding why learners are confused provides useful feedback for instructors.
+We use formative assessments to pinpoint learners' misunderstandings.
+Acknowledging that their misunderstandings are valid is also key to encouraging a growth mindset.

 [worldcat-dweck]: http://www.worldcat.org/title/mindset-the-new-psychology-of-success/oclc/58546262
 [cardiff-dweck]: https://www.cardiffschools.com/cms/lib/CA01000801/Centricity/Domain/87/boosting_achievement_dweck.pdf